 5.2.2 Checkpoint Time Controls.
 Checkpoint Time Controls (or simply, "checkpoints") are indicated by a signboard with a large check mark and dot (" \checkmark •"), clearly visible on the Rally Route, in such a position that it is safely possible to pull off the roadway immediately past the checkpoint sign, next to a vehicle with checkpoint personnel inside.
 Time is measured as participants' cars pass abeam the checkpoint sign.
-All cars must stop at checkpoints.
-Stop at the checkpoint vehicle just past the checkpoint sign for instructions.
+All cars must stop at CHECKPOINTS (as opposed to Passage Controls).
+Stop at the checkpoint vehicle just past the checkpoint sign for instructions to continue.